Creditas/kotlin-ddd-sample/README.md

 ## Postman requests

 You can trigger all the operations of this project using the requests inside this json (just import it on your local postman).

+### Nice to have in the future
+- [ ] Include a Event Sourced bounded context or Aggregate
+- [ ] Domain Notifications instead of raising exceptions
+- [ ] Event Sourcing
+- [ ] Implement concrete repositories with JPA (the current implementations just returns fake instances)
+- [ ] Include docker container with JDK